ankukumar1/ankukumar1/README.md

 <!-- About -->
 ### About
-I am a results-driven Full Stack Engineer (Level 2) with 4+ years of professional experience building production-grade enterprise applications and SaaS products.
+I am a results-driven Full Stack Engineer with 4+ years of professional experience building production-grade enterprise applications and SaaS products.
 I specialize in modern JavaScript ecosystems and architecting scalable frontend and backend systems using React, TypeScript, Next.js, Node.js and NestJS.
 I focus on clean code, performance optimization, robust REST APIs, and pragmatic system design for enterprise dashboards and admin platforms.

 Location: Zirakpur, Punjab, India • Current: Cyber Awaaz
 Availability: ✅ Open for Freelance • ✅ Open for Remote Jobs • ✅ Open to Full-Time Opportunities